emberjs/website/source/blog/2019-02-14-octane-guides.md

 ### Future of Contributing

 The Learning Core Team is working to make it even easier to contribute.
-We are planning better contributing guides than we've ever had before- and you can be part of this process!
-We're adding a Contributing section to the website- participate in shaping this content by helping review/comment on [RFC #446](https://github.com/emberjs/rfcs/pull/446).
+We are planning better contributing guides than we've ever had before, and you can be part of this process!
+We're adding a Contributing section to the website–participate in shaping this content by helping review/comment on [RFC #446](https://github.com/emberjs/rfcs/pull/446).